-The Television Showrunner: Authorship, Agency & Identity in American Television
+The Showrunner: Authorship, Identity, and Representation in US Television

-My dissertation traces the evolution of the writer turned writer-producer turned creator-writer-producer, known as the showrunner.
-I suggest that a complex set of factors influenced this development, ranging from changes in FCC regulations and lawmaking, the influence of post-second wave feminism and post-Civil Rights, critical discourse surrounding the auteur figure and quality television, and individual agency and personal incentives.
+My dissertation traces the evolution of the socially-conscious writer turned writer-producer turned creator-writer-producer, known as the showrunner.
+I suggest that a complex set of factors influenced this development, ranging changes in the industry, from the influence of second wave feminism and post-Civil Rights, critical discourse surrounding the auteur figure and quality television, and individual agency and personal incentives.
 The project argues that authorship in television must be understood within the context of production, distribution, and reception practices.
 While theories focusing around the sole auteur have been criticized due to the collaborative nature of media authorship, in the ecosystem of a television show, the TV auteur is both the creative and managerial “last word,” much like the film director.
 However, co-showrunners are quite common, and the creative-manager hybrid must answer to executives, studios, and network commands.
 Showrunners thus function as bureaucratic artists that must constantly negotiate the creative and business spheres.
 The project will map out the symbiotic relationship between the individual worker and the industry at large.
-For example, while deregulation and conglomeration affect individuals, writers’ strikes as collective action impacts how the industry is forced to make changes.
 In terms of textual analysis, I study each series within a showrunner’s political and social views.
 Previous dissertations study TV through studios, networks, and viewers.
 An exploration of its creators and laborers will provide a new and useful context to understanding how authorship, agency and identity function in TV.

 The dissertation spans the initial rise of the dual writer-producer in the 1950s, the ascent of the independent studios in the 1970s, followed by premium cable in the 1990s, and the digital post-network era of the 2000s.
 Each of these major historical shifts also signaled newfound challenges and developments to the role of showrunner, but no previous study has evaluated how these major movements impacted the showrunner, or how the showrunner may have caused new dynamics and standards for TV.